Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 Much of Trump’s frustration with Kemp stems from the aftermath of the 2020 election in which the governor refused to indulge then-President Trump’s false allegations of widespread voter fraud in Georgia and the rest of the country. other states.

-“We worked hard.
-We lost.
-The voters have spoken and now there is no turning back.
-Kemp won and now we have to look forward,” said Conservative radio host John Fredericks, who served as Trump’s campaign chairman in Virginia and was one of many Trump allies who aggressively campaigned for former U.S. Senator David Perdue in the final weeks of his main challenge against Kemp .
+“We have worked hard.
+We have lost.
+Voters have spoken and now there is no turning back.
+Kemp won and now we have to look forward,” said conservative radio host John Fredericks, who served as Trump’s campaign chairman in Virginia and was one of many Trump allies who made aggressively campaigning for former U.S. Senator David Perdue in the final weeks of his main challenge against Kemp.

 “Over time, President Trump is going to weigh the options in Georgia and look at the long-term situation and make the right decision for Georgia and the nation,” Fredericks said in a phone interview Thursday.